Braids, conformal module and entropy: Thurston's classification of mapping classes.

 Let $\varphi$ be an orientation preserving self-homeomorphism of a stable nodal Riemann surface $X$ of first kind.
 The mapping $\varphi$ permutes the parts of $X$ along cycles.
 Let $X_0$ be a part of $X$ and let $n$ be the smallest number for which $\varphi ^n(X_0) = X_0$.
 Put $X_j = \varphi^j (X_0)$ for $j=1,\ldots , n-1,$, and call $(X_0, X_1, ... , X_{n-1})$ a $\varphi$-cycle of length $n$.
 The mapping $\varphi$ is called absolutely extremal if for any $\varphi$-cycle $(X_0, X_1, ... , X_{n-1})$ the restriction $\varphi | X_0 \cup ... \cup X_{n-1}$ to the Riemann surface $X_0 \cup ... \cup X_{n-1}$ (which is not connected if $n>1$) is absolutely extremal.
 In other words the following holds.
 Let $w : X \to Y$ be a homeomorphism onto another nodal Riemann surface $Y$ (considered as conformal structure on $X$).
 Let $\hat\varphi$ be a self-homeomorphism of $X$ which is isotopic to $\varphi$.
 Let $(X_0, ... , X_{n-1})$ be a cycle of parts for $\varphi$.
 Then

-Notice that if $\varphi$ fixes all parts of $X$ then \eqref{eq2.35} is equivalent to the condition that $\varphi \mid X_j$ is an absolute extremal self-homeomorphism of $X_j$ for each part $X_j$ of $X$.
+If the mapping $\varphi | X_0 \cup ... \cup X_{n-1}$ is absolutely extremal, then the restriction $\varphi ^n| X_0$ is an absolutely extremal self-homeomorphism of the connected Riemann surface $X_0$.
+Notice that if $\varphi$ fixes all parts of $X$ then \eqref{eq2.35} is equivalent to the condition that $\varphi \mid X_j$ is an absolutely extremal self-homeomorphism of $X_j$ for each part $X_j$ of $X$.
 In this case Theorem \ref{thm2.11} applied to the parts gives a description of the absolutely extremal self-homeomorphisms.